caracolmzd/dot-profile/README.md

 ## Git Config

-Use the configure-git.sh script to set git global configs with prompts and defaults that I like.
+Use the `configure-git.sh` script to set git global configs with prompts and defaults that I like.

 It will recommend and point you to the functions to configure commit signing (create a key, and update your global config).

+## Docker Aliases

+I'm quite fond of these.
+See them in the `.rcd/devtools` file.
+Most start with "dk".

 ## Setup